Filippo Pittarello

 Filippo Maria Pittarello (born 9 October 1996) is an Italian professional footballer who plays as a forward for club Catanzaro.

-Club career
+Career

-Born in Padua, Pittarello started his career in locals Serie D clubs, San Paolo in 2013, and Calcio Padova in 2014.
+Born in Padua, Pittarello started his career at local Serie D clubs, San Paolo in 2013, and Calcio Padova in 2014.

 On 15 July 2020, he joined Serie C club Virtus Verona.
 Pittarello made his professional debut on 27 September 2020 against Cesena.

-On 24 January 2022, he signed a 2.5-year contract with Cesena.
+On 24 January 2022, he signed a two-and-a-half-year contract with Cesena.

 On 29 July 2022, Pittarello was loaned to Feralpisalò, with an option to buy.

-On 8 July 2023, he joined Cittadella on permanent basis.
+On 8 July 2023, he joined Cittadella on a permanent basis.

 On 25 July 2024, Pittarello moved to Catanzaro on loan with an obligation to buy.